 Post-riot review finds Delaware prison poorly run, managed

-An independent review ordered by Delaware's governor after a deadly inmate riot describes the state's maximum-security prison as dangerously overcrowded, critically understaffed, and poorly run and managed.
-According to the preliminary report, prison workers consider communication to be the top problem at James T. Vaughn Correctional Center .
+In this Feb.
+1, 2017, file photo, a prison guard stands at one of the towers at James T. Vaughn Correctional Center during a hostage situation unfolding at the prison in Smyrna.
+An independent review ordered by Delaware's governor after a deadly inmate riot at the James T. Vaughn Correctional Center, describes the state's maximum-security prison as dangerously overcrowded, critically understaffed, and poorly run and managed.

 Add your comments below